INTO-CPS-Association/DTaaS/servers/lib/README.md

 ## :gear: Configure

-The microservices requires config specified in INI format.
+The microservices requires config specified in yaml format.
 The template configuration file is:

 ```yaml